francescosilvano/ReCo2/README.md

 ## Summary

-This research project aims to perform a comprehensive statistical analysis of renewable energy production and its correlation with the environmental footprint, with a specific focus on CO2 emissions.
+This research project aims to conduct a comprehensive statistical analysis of the correlation between renewable energy production and the environmental footprint, with a specific focus on CO2 emissions.
 Key features of the study include:

 - Analyzing the relationship between renewable energy production and CO2 emissions
 - Utilizing a global dataset from "Our World in Data" to provide a broad perspective